 The Certificate 2 and 3 qualifications completed by the students included a Certificate 2 and 3 in Hospitality (Kitchen Operations) and Certificate 2 in Information Technology.
-The Certificate 4 AME has a cert 2 component that is completed at school and the cert 4 completed at Aviation Australia.
+The Certificate 4 AME has a cert 2 component that is completed at school and the cert 4 completed at approved training providers.
 Business certificate 2 and 3 is completed at school